high-u/node-red-contrib-manage-flow-by-git/README.md

 - Manage flow by git.
 - It is easy to watch **diff** of `function node` and `template node`.
 - Export XML.
-Push XML to git.
+Flow(XML) optimized for git diff.
+- Sort node by id.
+- Committing this XML to git makes it easy to manage.
 - JSON for restoration is also included in XML.
-  - Be careful with handling due to its own processing.
+  - Be careful with handling due to it is informal processing.
-- Sort node by id.

 ## Released